Paper Folding Machines Guide: Features, Uses, and Benefits for Modern Offices

 What is a paper folding machine used for?

-What types of documents are commonly folded using these machines?
+What types of documents are commonly folded?

-How do paper folding machines improve office efficiency?
+How do these machines improve efficiency?

-Can paper folding machines handle different paper sizes?
+Can they handle different paper sizes?

 Conclusion